rwightman/pytorch-opensim-rl/README.md

  Setup your environment as per https://github.com/stanfordnmbl/osim-rl#getting-started

  ## Give It a Go

- Keep in mind, the simulator is VERY slow.

  Unclipped -- trains much faster but not clear what OpenSim is doing:
  `main.py --algo ppo --env-name osim.Prosthetics --lr 7e-4 --num-steps 1000 --use-gae --ppo-epoch 10`